martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 Protocol specifications MUST specify which identifiers are mandatory-to-implement and SHOULD provide operational guidance when necessary.

-The Common Name RDN MUST NOT be used to identify a service.
-Reasons for this include:

-* It is not strongly typed and therefore suffers from ambiguities in interpretation.
+The Common Name RDN MUST NOT be used to identify a service because it is not strongly typed (essentially free-form text) and therefore suffers from ambiguities in interpretation.

-* It can appear more than once in the subjectName.

-For similar reasons, other RDN's within the subjectName MUST NOT be used to identify a service.
+For similar reasons, other RDNs within the subjectName MUST NOT be used to identify a service.

 # Designing Application Protocols {#design}